lunathanael/Mancala-console/README.md

 # Mancala-console

 The board game of Mancala is implemented in a command line interface.
-Supports human interface, min-max algorithm, and alpha beta pruning.
+Supports human interface, min-max algorithm, and alpha-beta pruning.

 ## Compiling
 The project was developed using C++11 and compiled using Make.
-Compile using commands below:
+Compile using the commands below:
 ```bash
 make
 make release